StevenK418/WebProgramming_week8/README.md

     => I have added bootstrap to the project for improved Layout and design.
     => HTML has been styled using Bootstrap classes only in order to improve usability and aesthetic.
     => Firestore date rul has been added as requested.
+    => (IMPORTANT: Environments directive in app.module.ts and main.ts had to be updated to use environments.prod explicitly as firebase project would not compile after NPM install otherwise.)